rethinkdb/rethinkdb-rs/api/ruby/aggregation/group.md

 {"Alice"=>7, "Bob"=>15, ...}
 ```

-You can also group by more than one field, or by a function.
+You can also group by more than one field, by a function, or by an index.

 __Example:__ What is the maximum number of points scored by each
 player for each game type?